Learning Outcomes

 MBE Syllabus

-- Explain the process for obtaining a deficiency judgment.
+- Explain the process for obtaining a deficiency judgment and who can be held personally liable

-- Determine how surplus proceeds from a foreclosure sale are distributed.
+- Determine how surplus proceeds from a foreclosure sale are distributed and in what order

-- Analyze the priority of claims among multiple creditors.
+- Analyze the priority of claims among multiple creditors, including purchase-money mortgages and junior liens

-- Recognize limitations and defenses to deficiency judgments.
+- Recognize limitations (such as anti-deficiency statutes and fair market value rules) and defenses to deficiency judgments

 Test Your Knowledge